 Hunte v.
 Abbott Labs

 Anika Hunte filed an NEC infant formula lawsuit in U.S. District Court in Connecticut against Abbott Laboratories regarding the death of her infant son, Aries Peterson.

-The NEC lawsuit states Aries spent three months at Yale New Haven Hospital after being born prematurely.
+The baby formula NEC lawsuit states Aries spent three months at Yale New Haven Hospital after being born prematurely.
 Caregivers at the hospital used three Abbott cow’s milk-based infant formula products, and the lawsuit claims the formula gave Aries NEC.

 Abbott moved to have the lawsuit dismissed in August 2021, but U.S. District Judge Stefan Underhill denied the motion to dismiss, allowing the lawsuit to continue.

 Restad et al v.
 Abbott Laboratories Inc. et al.

 Alicia Restad filed a lawsuit against Abbott and Mead Johnson in the U.S. District Court for the Eastern District of California.

 Baby Daniel stayed in the neonatal intensive care unit after being born prematurely in April 2019, weight two pounds, two ounces, according to the lawsuit.
 Daniel died 16 days later after developing NEC.

 The lawsuit argues that the defendants did nothing to update its product warnings despite scientific research confirming the link between their products and NEC.

 Baby Formula Manufacturers’ Negligent Advertising